-Millet is a lovely sweet flour, but it does tend to make bread taste a little cakey, which is why

-	I rely more heavily on sorghum.
+- Millet is a lovely sweet flour, but it does tend to make bread taste a little cakey, which is why I rely more heavily on sorghum.
 Needless to say, it might also tint your bread yellow.

 - I have pivoted from using white rice flour in the preferment.
 I now use sorghum flour.
-Using a

-	wholegrain flour in it’s place amplifies the sourness of the loaf, because the starter has something

-	‘wholemeal’ to eat.
-If you prefer a less pronounced sourdough, you could probably use white rice

-	flour.
-However, I’d recommend adjusting the water content to suit, as white rice is a thirstier

-	flour than sorghum.
+Using a wholegrain flour in it’s place amplifies the sourness of the loaf, because the starter has something ‘wholemeal’ to eat.
+If you prefer a less pronounced sourdough, you could probably use white rice flour.
+However, I’d recommend adjusting the water content to suit, as white rice is a thirstier flour than sorghum.

 - At the moment I am using a 100% white rice flour starter.
-This began out of necessity (due to

-	2020) but I quite like it.
-Personally I still recommend growing the starter on wholegrain flour

-	before transitioning it.
+Personally I still recommend growing the starter on wholegrain flour before transitioning it.
 Here is my sourdough starter guide, in case you haven’t read it yet.

 - I am loving potato starch in my bread recipes.
-It has a great quality to it that I can’t describe

-	but really love.
+It has a great quality to it that I can’t describe but really love.
 Potato starch is often misnamed as potato flour.
-All you need to know is the potato

-	starch you’re after is snow white and powdery.
-If you have a more grain like flour that smells like

-	potatoes, it is not suitable for use here.
+All you need to know is the potato starch you’re after is snow white and powdery.
+If you have a more grain like flour that smells like potatoes, it is not suitable for use here.

-	While there are other ingredients that act in the same manner as psyllium husk (flax meal, chia

-	seeds) psyllium husk is my preferred ingredient.
+While there are other ingredients that act in the same manner as psyllium husk (flax meal, chia seeds) psyllium husk is my preferred ingredient.
 It is all I ever test my loaves with.
-It is super

-	accessible here in Australia, predictable to work with, and doesn’t leave little seedy bits in your
+It is super accessible here in Australia, predictable to work with, and doesn’t leave little seedy bits in your loaf.

-	loaf.
 Seedy bits aren’t always a bad thing, but I don’t want them in a white bread sourdough.